Table of Contents

 The modules

-Modules are containers of Python objects that you load via the import
+Modules are containers of Python objects that you load via the import statement.

 Modules come in various forms and shapes: